Nelson Jerried Griggs was born on 26th October 1897 in Granby, Quebec, Canada.

 The aim was to reinforce the 2nd, 21st and 156th Battalions through the 6th Canadian Reserve Battalion, commanded by Lt-Colonel R.W.Smart.

-After completeing basic training in Canada, Nelson was transferred to the 72nd Queen’s Battery C.E.F. and embarked for London, England from Quebec on board The HMT Themistoclies on 10th September 1918 and arrived in England on 25th October 1918 when he was posted to Whitley Army Camp to complete his training.
+After completeing basic training in Canada, Nelson was transferred to the 72nd Queen’s Battery C.E.F. and he embarked for London, England from Quebec on board The HMT Themistoclies on 10th September 1918.
+He arrived in England on the 25th October 1918 when he was posted to Whitley Army Camp to complete his training.
+Hostilities were coming to an end.
+Nelson was transferred to Kinmel Camp, Rhyl to await repatriation to Canada.
+Tragically he developed Influenza and died of Bronchial Pneumonia on 27th October 1918 the day after his 21st Birthday.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.